BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/ComputeKMeansFilter.md

 Convergence is defined as when the computed means change very little (precisely, when the differences are within machine epsilon).
 Since Lloyd's algorithm is iterative, it only serves as an approximation, and may result in different classifications on each execution with the same input data.
 The user may opt to use a mask to ignore certain points; where the mask is *false*, the points will be placed in cluster 0.

+Note: In SIMPLNX there is no explicit positional subtyping for Attribute Matrix, so the next section should be treated as a high-level understanding of what is being created.
+Naming the Attribute Matrix to include the type listed on the respective line in the 'Attribute Matrix Created' column is encouraged to help with readability and comprehension.

 A clustering algorithm can be considered a kind of segmentation; this implementation of k means does not rely on the **Geometry** on which the data lie, only the *topology* of the space that the array itself forms.
 Therefore, this **Filter** has the effect of creating either **Features** or **Ensembles** depending on the kind of array passed to it for clustering.
 If an **Element** array (e.g., voxel-level **Cell** data) is passed to the **Filter**, then **Features** are created (in the previous example, a **Cell Feature Attribute Matrix** will be created).
 If a **Feature** array is passed to the **Filter**, then an Ensemble Attribute Matrix** is created.
 The following table shows what type of **Attribute Matrix** is created based on what sort of array is used for clustering:

 | Attribute Matrix Source             | Attribute Matrix Created |